Gun laws of Australia: Gun amnesties

-2017 National Firearms Amnesty

 Between 1 July and 30 September 2017, there was a national firearms amnesty to hand in unregistered or unwanted firearms.
 The amnesty had been approved in March 2017 by the Firearms and Weapons Policy Working Group (FWPWG) to reduce the number of unregistered firearms in Australia following the Lindt Cafe siege in 2014, and the 2015 shooting of an unarmed police civilian finance worker outside the New South Wales Police Force headquarters in Parramatta, Sydney.

 The firearms amnesty was the first national amnesty since the 1996 Port Arthur massacre.
 In October 2017 Prime Minister Malcolm Turnbull said that 51,000 unregistered firearms were surrendered during the three-month amnesty, of the previous estimate of 260,000 unregistered guns.

 It has been estimated that, as at 2017, there were 3,158,795 firearms in private hands in Australia, of which 414,205 were unregistered.
 This represents 14.5 firearms per 100 people.